Jeeves / By Jeeves: Interviews

 [1] P.G.
 Wodehouse died, at the age of 93, on 14 February 1975, two days after it was officially announced that Alan Ayckbourn and Andrew Lloyd Webber's musical Jeeves would open in the West End in April 1975.

-Time And Time Again in 1972.
+[2] Alan first worked with Eric Thompson when the latter directed the West End premiere of Time And Time Again in 1972.
 Eric would also direct the West End premieres of Absurd Person Singular, The Norman Conquests and Absent Friends.

 Copyright: Yorkshire Post.
 Please do not reproduce without permission of the copyright holder.